Snakemake pipeline

 Run the pipeline

-First, locate the path to one sample's raw experiment file(s).
+First, you need to locate the path to one sample's raw experiment file(s).
 This is usually a directory containing one or many image(s) and, eventually, a transcript file.
 If you don't know what data you need, see our FAQ.

-Then, activate your environment that has the snakemake command, and go to the
+Then, activate an environment that has the snakemake command:

-You can execute the pipeline locally as below (in this example, we use only one core):
+You can execute the pipeline locally as below (in this example, we use only one core).
+Make sure to replace data_path

-# replace data_path with the path to your data directory
+with the path to your raw data directory, and configfile

 Faster pipeline